rheckart/angularjs-service-azuremobileservices/README.md

 `<script src='https://{your project id}.azure-mobile.net/client/MobileServices.Web-1.0.0.min.js'></script>`

-To use the service, declare to variables in the rootScope of the app:
+To use the service, declare two variables in the rootScope of the app:

 -	$rootScope.azureURL - the URL given by the Azure portal
 -	$rootScope.azureAppKey - the Application Key given by the Azure portal